jlpteaching/dinocpu/assignments/assignment-2.md

 # Hints

 - Start early!
-There is a steep learning curve for Chisel, so start early and ask questions on Piazza and in discussion.
+There is a steep learning curve for Chisel, so start early and ask questions on Campuswire and in discussion.
-- If you need help, come to office hours for the TAs, or post your questions on Piazza.
+- If you need help, come to office hours for the TAs, or post your questions on Campuswire.
 - See [common errors](../documentation/common-errors.md) for some common errors and their solutions.

+## Single stepper

+You can also use the [single stepper](../documentation/single-stepping.md) to step through the execution one cycle at a time and print information as you go.
+Details on how to use the single stepper can be found in the [documentation](../documentation/single-stepping.md).

 ## `printf` debugging